ascyth/the-remoters/analysis/writeups/hypothesis_testing_analysis.md

 tstats:  -1.3343817237423585
 pvalue:  0.18234339804003583

+ For the first test, the null hypothesis would be that there is no difference in sentiments between Reddit and article (NYT and The Guardian) sentiments.
+The t-statistic is -1.334 and the p-value is 0.182, which indicates that we fail to reject the null hypothesis.
+This means that there is no statistically significant difference in sentiments between Reddit and article sentiments.

 ## Hypothesis 3: Sentiments regarding work from home are differrent in The Gaurdian articles compared to in The New York Times articles.